kayrules/klreact-mfe/README.md

 # Micro-Frontend Boilerplate: klreact-mfe
-This source code was made available as part of for KLReact, 2022 demo by me.
+This source code was made available as part of for [KLReact, 2022](https://www.kl-react.com/event/aug-2022) sharing by me.
 You may find the [presentation deck here](https://docs.google.com/presentation/d/1WsZWe_u0eMohvjNcSDEMJBL85wY6FqzKA1aPANg_B7E/edit?usp=sharing)

 ## Installing all packages
 ```